 So what does employability mean for you?

-Employability is about much more than just getting your first job – it’s about having a positive self-image and presenting yourself successfully, both as a new graduate and throughout your life.
+Employability is about much more than just getting your first job – it’s about having a positive self-image and presenting yourself successfully, both as you leave school and throughout your life.

 Your skills, knowledge and personal attributes and the ability to convey them effectively all contribute to your employability as do your personal circumstances and labour market conditions.